yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Related Reference : [Higher-Order Components In React](https://www.smashingmagazine.com/2020/06/higher-order-components-react/)
 <br/><br/>

-❗ 21.
-What Are Pure Components?
+21. What Are Pure Components?
+> - If we extend a class with Pure Component, there is no need for shouldComponentUpdate() Lifecycle Method.
+Pure Component Class compares current state and props with new props and states to decide whether the React component should re-render itself or  Not.

 <br/><br/>

 ❗ 22.
 What Is The Component Render Process Of React?